RhizomeDB/spec/README.md

 ## 2.2 Time

+> Cause and effect are two sides of one fact.
+>
+> Ralph Waldo Emerson

 PomoDB is a temporal database which internally models the progression of time as data changes, with each batch of data relating to a timestamp, called an epoch.

 While epochs MUST be represented as an unsigned integer, runtimes MAY refine this representation in order to capture additional metadata about the progression of time.